rust-lang/rust/src/doc/guide-ownership.md

 structure itself, but the structure _also_ contains a pointer to a `str`.
 We have no guarantee that the reference inside of `a_string` is valid for the entire time that the reference to the `SomeStruct` itself.
-If it's not, then we could have a valid reference to a `SomeStrut` which contained an invalid reference in its `a_string`.
+If it's not, then we could have a valid reference to a `SomeStruct` which contained an invalid reference in its `a_string`.
 That would lead to problems.

-We need a way to tell the compiler that we expect `a_string` to be valid as long as a reference to the struct itself is valid.
+We need a way to tell the compiler that we expect `a_string` must be valid as long as a reference to the struct itself is valid.
 We can do this with an **explicit lifetime annotation**: